Belissa Andía Pérez: Contributions to Feminist Theory

-Pérez speaks on the discrimination transgender people experience.
+Andía Pérez speaks on the discrimination transgender people experience, appearing on Peruvian television and radio to denounce state violence.
 Namely, how there is a strong association of transgender people with sexually transmitted infections and mental illness.
 She notes: "We [transgender people] do not have a place in society because of normalisation and narrow-minded views, even today some countries punish by law people whose conduct does not conform to their ideas of a binary, man-woman world."
 She has also observed that transgender people are "rebels of the rule of heteronormativity, and not only in the conceptual sense, but also in the physical bodies of transgender people."